dangerfarms/newcomers-guide/section-5/tests.md

 ```

 As said previously, creating many small, specific tests is a great way to focus effort and produce tests that are effective.
 Test Driven Development also helps by thinking about one test at a time.

+### Common Pitfalls

+##### Execute failing tests before writing the code

+The recommended way to write tests is like this.

+1. Write a test that exposes the missing functionality.
+2. Run the tests and verify your new test fails.
+3. Write the code to make the test pass.

+Step 2 is easy to overlook and seems pointless.
+It can actually help a lot.

+Sometimes, a typo means your test isn't picked up by the runner.
+Or it doesn't test the thing you expected it to because of an incorrect assertion.
+These errors can be picked up by running the test and watching it fail before writing new code!